Benefits of the LLC, Limited Liability Company

 There are further benefits to incorporating your LLC.
 There is no fee to register as an S-Corp, and the tax savings can be significant.
 An S-Corp (Sub-section S of chapter one of the internal revenue code) does not pay taxes.
 Instead, the net profit or loss is passed through on a K-1 form to the individual shareholders to record on their personal tax returns.
 Where is the savings?
 The owner will pay him or herself a nominal salary, such as would be required to hire a stranger to perform similar duties.
 The S-Corp deducts the salary and payroll taxes, and the resulting net income is classified as a dividend to the shareholder, which is typically taxed at a lower marginal rate.
 And the nice thing is, that dividend is exempt from the self-employment tax of 14.3%

 Here is an example: The business will earn $50,000 after expenses.
 Instead of paying self-employment tax on the whole amount, the owner pays himself a salary of $20,000, either imputed or actually paid.
-The $30,000 remainder is distributed to the owner as a dividend, which means a savings of around $4,290 ($30,000 x 14.3%).
+The $30,000 remainder is distributed to the owner as a dividend, which means a savings on the self-employment tax of around $4,290 ($30,000 x 14.3%).
 The impact will vary with differing levels of income.